 The calibration process of STREAP using weather radar products was discussed in detail by Paschalis et al. (2013).
-Some modifications were made to tailor STREAP to the specific case study presented here.
+Some 5 modifications were made to tailor STREAP to the specific case study presented here.
 Due to the short period of the weather radar records (8 years), the storm arrival process (first module) was calibrated using the rain-gauge data (34 years).
 That allowed a better representation of the statistics of storm probability of occurrence and duration.

 Changes were also applied to the second module.
-Originally, mean areal intensity and fraction of wet area during a storm are simulated as a bi-variate autocorrelated stochastic processes that also depend on storm duration.
-Here, due to the small extent of the spatial domain, the wet area ratio was assumed to be equal to zero during intra-storm periods and assumed to be equal to one during storms, i.e. during storms all grid cells over the catchment were experiencing rainfall.
-The mean areal intensity is simulated using an AR(1) model which simulates a normalized quantile time series that is later inverted using a mixed-exponential function (Furrer and Katz, 2008; Smith and Schreiber, 1974), which parameters are computed using rain-gauge data.
+Originally, mean areal intensity and fraction of wet area during a storm are simulated as a bi-variate auto-correlated stochastic processes that also depend on storm duration.
+Here, due

-No modifications were needed for the last module.
+- 10 to the small extent of the spatial domain, the wet area ratio was assumed to be equal to zero during intra-storm periods and assumed to be equal to one during storms, i.e. during storms all grid cells over the catchment were are experiencing rainfall.
+The mean areal intensity is simulated using an AR(1) model which simulates a normalized quantile time series that is later inverted using a mixed-exponential function (Furrer and Katz, 2008; Smith and Schreiber, 1974), which parameters are computed using rain-gauge data. - 15 No modifications were needed for the last module.
 However, some model parameters (e.g. rainfall coefficient of variation) could not be directly estimated from the weather radar data as the spatial resolution of the radar product (2 km) is too coarse compared to the model resolution (100 m).
-Therefore the required parameters were first estimated using the weather radar data for a coarse spatial resolution and then scaled to higher resolution using power law functions as described in (Peleg et al., 2016).
+Therefore the required parameters were first estimated using the weather radar data for a coarse spatial resolution and then sealed downscaled to higher resolution using power law functions (Fig. S1 in the supplementary material) as described in (Peleg et al., 2016).
+Peleg et al. (2016).
+In addition, no direct measurements are - 20 available to estimate the small-scale rainfall spatial correlation structure for this region.
+The spatial structure was estimated using data from three dense rain-gauge networks (Moszkowicz, 2000; Müller and Haberlandt, 2016; Peleg et al., 2013), recording rainfall over small spatial distances (i.e. in the scale of $10^1-10^2 m$) and temporal scales (i.e. 5-10 min).
+The data is presented in Fig. S2.